yiweichay/final-project-tues-merrill-yi-wei/README.md

-main.c  | Any functions, actions and programming that is essential to the running of the buggy through the maze color.c  | Colour Identification Function and Memory Playback Execution Function dc_motor.c  | Associated actions required for each colour interrupts.c  | For exception handling timer.c  | Timer initialisation for timing of each movement and exception handling i2c.c  | For communication with RGB Sensor (ColorClick) serial.c  | For development, data acquistion and debugging purposes
+main.c  | Any functions, actions and programming that is essential to the running of the buggy through the maze color.c  | Colour Identification Function and Memory Playback Execution Function dc_motor.c  | Associated actions required for each colour interrupts.c  | For exception handling, initialising interrupts timer.c  | Timer initialisation for timing of each movement and exception handling i2c.c  | For communication with RGB Sensor (ColorClick) serial.c  | For development, data acquistion and debugging purposes